ansys/grantami-recordlists/doc/source/user_guide/index.rst

 Granta MI configuration
 -----------------------

-Any use of Granta MI requires the user to have necessary permissions on the Granta MI Server.
+Any use of Granta MI requires the user to have permission to access the Granta MI Server.
 Some record lists operations require additional permissions specific to record lists.
 For more information, see the :MI_docs:`Granta MI Favorites <One_MI_Favorites>` documentation.